-In this tutorial I will demonstrate how you can move your virtual machine from one datastore on another using VMWare ESX 5 using the Vsphere client.
+In this lesson I will demonstrate how you can move your virtual machine from one datastore on another using VMWare ESX 5 using the Vsphere client.
 Before you start make sure that the virtual machine that you want to move has been powered off.

 In my example I have two datastores, one of 300 GB and the other one is 600 GB.
 I want to move a VM from the 600 GB drive to the 300 GB drive.